Stencyl/stencylpedia/chapter-b/ios-debugging.md

 ## Understanding Crashes

-Crashes are errors in your game’s logic or the Stencyl engine that cause the game to suddenly quit.
+Crashes are errors in your game's logic or the Stencyl engine that cause the game to suddenly quit.
 Many types of errors can cause crashes.
 The most common ones include the following:

 * Referring to something that no longer exists, such as a dead actor.
 * Doing something illegal, such as dividing by 0 or attempting to grab an element from a list that does not exist.
-* Performing an operation on something that doesn’t support that operation.
+* Performing an operation on something that doesn't support that operation.

 Sometimes crashes are due to reasons beyond your control (and ours), but if you find that you made an edit and the game crashes, try to recall what you did, undo that change and see if the game runs.